The Great Escape

 Tailkinker

 Answer: Hilts was a habitual prison camp escapee.
 No matter how many times he was recaptured and punished, he continued to escape, agitating the Germans.
 He was called the "Cooler King" because of how much time he spent in isolation.
 That is likely why his punishment was swifter and more severe than the other prisoners.
-He also caused quite a bit of mayhem before being recaptured.
+There was also a limited number of cells, so not enough for every escapee to be punished at once.
+Hilts also caused quite a bit of mayhem before being recaptured.
+Of course, this is also a movie-making decision to focus on the main character Hilts to show that he is back where he always ends up-in the cooler.

 raywest